shawnchr/saladfork-mainsail-theme/README.md

 Refresh your browser
-Refresh your browser to check if the ZeroG theme is now visible.
+Refresh your browser to check if the SaladFork theme is now visible.

 <img width="141" height="127" alt="image" src="https://github.com/user-attachments/assets/4787a88c-85ba-45d8-b69e-c4dacb4b306c" />

 Update manager
 On the right-hand side, you will see the Update Manager.
-You should now notice that ZeroGTheme has been added.
-This will enable you to easily obtain the latest updates as they become available for the ZeroG Mainsail Theme.
+You should now notice that SaladForkTheme has been added.
+This will enable you to easily obtain the latest updates as they become available for the Saladfork Mainsail Theme.

 <img width="863" height="307" alt="image" src="https://github.com/user-attachments/assets/1b2256e1-cdba-4e1a-8c53-934b2a1a12d2" />